What is Hyperloop Connected?

-Hyperloop Connected is an initiative of Delft Hyperloop, with the goal to create a platform with an overview of all Hyperloop related knowledge.
-Currently, there is no comprehensive overview of who is working on Hyperloop and what they are working on, which is not effective.
-On Hyperloop Connected, all sorts of information about the Hyperloop can be found.
+Hyperloop Connected is an initiative of Delft Hyperloop, with the goal to create a platform providing an overview of Hyperloop related knowledge.
+Currently, there is no such an overview which slows the development of the hyperloop.
+On Hyperloop Connected, all sorts of information about the hyperloop can be found.
 This information is not only provided by Delft Hyperloop, but everyone can submit an article.
 Read more about Hyperloop Connected.

 What is a hyperloop?

 Hyperloop is often mentioned the fifth mode of transportation because it cannot be classified into one of the current modes (car, boat, plane or train).
 The major difference is that the Hyperloop travels through a near vacuum tube, therefore bringing the air resistance to a minimum.
 Moreover, the Hyperloop will levitate during its journey which eliminates rolling resistance.
 These two resistances make the current modes of transportation inefficient.
 Because significantly less resistance is present for the Hyperloop, it is possible to travel efficiently with speeds above 1000 kilometres per hour which is even faster than a plane!

 Who is Delft Hyperloop?

 Delft Hyperloop is a student team from the Delft University of Technology in the Netherlands.
 Currently, we are competing in the SpaceX Hyperloop Pod Competition, which we have won in 2017 and came in second in 2018.
 In addition to this, we also focus on bringing the Hyperloop closer to realization, by conducting research and tackling challenges that withhold the Hyperloop from being implemented.